 Social media is a very valuable tool for small businesses.
 It’s a place to share your content, grow brand awareness and, most importantly, engage with your customers.
-However, as a small business owner, social media may sometimes take a back seat as you focus on running your business.
+However, as a small business owner, your social media strategy may sometimes take a back seat as you focus on running your business.
 Fear not!
 This is where social media management tools come in handy.
 They help you manage and monitor all your social media channels from one place, letting you send and schedule tweets, set up alerts for when someone mentions your business, and get stats on how well social media is working for you.
 One of the most popular platforms is Hootsuite (which offers a lot for free), and while it is easy to use, as a beginner you might not know where to start.
 That’s why we’ve made this beginner’s guide to show you how to get started – read on and get your social media under control.

 Get set up

 If you’re not signed up to Hootsuite, you can create a free account quickly and easily.
 Just head over to Hootsuite and select the ‘Get Started – Free’ button where you’ll be prompted to fill in a few details and connect your social accounts.
 The main menu you’ll use can be found down the right-hand side and includes the areas we’re going to guide you through below.

 If you then need to add additional social media networks in the future just click on your profile picture in the top left hand corner and select ‘Add a Social Network’.